abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 something we would like to keep, but for the sake or benefit of somebody else we give it over to someone.
 With cāga, when we give, it is not with a feeling of loss but rather with a feeling of fulfillment.
-There is a sense that we are getting more from giving up, from relinquishing than from holding on.
+There is a sense that we are getting more from giving up, from relinquishing, than from holding on.

-In our daily lives and in the monastery we give up time to people, give up self-concern and ask ourselves, *What can I do to make life a little bit easier or a little more pleasant for somebody else?* We may see that someone is overworked or overstretched in what they are doing, and we keep our eyes open for the opportunity to make a gesture of giving.
+In our daily lives and in the monastery we give up time to people, give up self-concern, and ask ourselves, *What can I do to make life a little bit easier or a little more pleasant for somebody else?* We may see that someone is overworked or overstretched in what they are doing, and we keep our eyes open for the opportunity to make a gesture of giving.
 For